 and await

-Asynchronous programming is a game-changer for applications that handle I/O-bound tasks.
-And guess what?
+syntax formalized in PEP 492, to show how coroutines juggle thousands of I/O-bound tasks without blocking a thread.
 Once you get the hang of it, you will start to see the beauty in writing code that can manage multiple tasks simultaneously.
-It really will open your eyes to a more efficient way of coding.
+Python asyncio really will open your eyes to a more efficient way of coding, as we will explore throughout this tutorial.

 Here’s a simple analogy: Picture yourself cooking dinner.
 You wouldn’t stand idly by while the water boils—you’d chop vegetables or prep spices simultaneously.
 AsyncIO lets your programs do exactly that.